devicehive/devicehive-ws-proxy/README.md

 | s     | `Int`           | Status, returned by the server, 0 if OK. |
 | p     | `Object`        | Payload object |

-Server can receive an list of messages in one batch.
+Server can receive a list of messages in one batch.

 ### Ack message:
 Success ACK: